 Vice President of Events

-As Vice President of Events, Eliot is tasked with designing, creating, and handling all large events put on by the Council.
+Sheel Chandra is a Sophomore from Cary, NC majoring in Business and a member of Delta Upsilon.
+As Vice President of Events, Sheel is tasked with designing, creating, and handling all large events put on by the Council.
 In addition, he provides member chapters with assistance or advice as to how they can best plan their event.